NotAji/library-management/README.md

 # library-management
-library management system to manage burrowed and returned books
+library management system to manage borrowed and returned books